MGoosePlayZ/castletool-web/TERMS.md

 * avoid sharing tokens with third parties;
 * revoke tokens immediately if compromise is suspected.

-CastleTool API cannot guarantee protection against every possible attack or security vulnerability.
+CastleTool cannot guarantee protection against every possible attack or security vulnerability.

 ## 4. Intellectual Property

-Unless otherwise stated, the CastleTool website, frontend, backend software, design, documentation, and associated materials are proprietary.
+Unless otherwise stated, the Castletool website, frontend, backend software, design, documentation, and associated materials are proprietary.

 No permission is granted to copy, reproduce, redistribute, reverse engineer, modify, or create derivative works from the website or software without prior written permission.